All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What happens if I miss doses during my on cycle?

 Missing occasional doses is unlikely to derail your protocol.
-However, frequent missed doses reduce the peptide's ability to maintain therapeutic levels.
+But frequent missed doses reduce the peptide's ability to maintain therapeutic levels.
 If you're struggling with adherence, set reminders in the and talk to your provider about simplifying your schedule.

 Is it safe to restart a peptide cycle without consulting my provider?